sunpy/sunpy/docs/tutorial/maps.rst

     <SkyCoord (HeliographicStonyhurst: obstime=2011-06-07T06:33:02.770, rsun=696000.0 km): (lon, lat, radius) in (deg, deg, m)
         (-0.00406308, 0.04787238, 1.51846026e+11)>

-This tells us the location of the spacecraft, in this case SDO, when it recorded this partiuclar observation, as derived from the FITS metadata.
+This tells us the location of the spacecraft, in this case SDO, when it recorded this particular observation, as derived from the FITS metadata.
 Map has several additional coordinate-related attributes that provide the coordinates of the center and corners of the Map,

 .. code-block:: python